What are Partner Sales in Channel Partner Management?

 - Recruit Partners: Actively seek and qualify potential partners.
 Look for alignment in values and market presence.

 - Enable Partners: Offer ongoing training, marketing materials, and sales tools.
-Ensure they understand products and processes.
+Ensure understanding of products and processes.

 - Manage and Optimize: Regularly review partner performance.
 Provide feedback and adjust the program as needed.